Clinical Fellowship Instructors - Overview

 (p) (214) 369-4123 (fx) (214) 369-2791

-Mr. Lucido is a 1985 graduate from of University of Texas Southwestern Medical Center in Dallas with a bachelor’s of science degree in physical therapy and received his doctorate in physical therapy from A.T.
+Dr. Lucido is a 1985 graduate from of University of Texas Southwestern Medical Center in Dallas with a bachelor’s of science degree in physical therapy and received his transitional doctorate in physical therapy from A.T.
 Still’s University in Mesa, AZ in 2011.
-Michael has over 27 years of orthopedic physical therapy experience with clinical interest and specialization in spinal dysfunction.
+Michael has over 35 years of orthopedic/musculoskeletal physical therapy experience with clinical interest and specialization in spinal/quadrant dysfunction.
 His early instructors in manual therapy were Robin McKenzie, Freddie Kaltenborn, Erl Pettman, Cliff Fowler and Jim Meadows.

-Michael has taught post-professionally throughout the United States to physical therapist, occupational therapist and primary care physicians.
-Michael is board certified by the American Board of Physical Therapy Specialties and has completed a fellowship in orthopedic manipulative physical therapy thru the North American Institute of Orthopedic Manual Therapy (NAIOMT).
-He is a member of the North American Spine Society and the National Association of Spine Specialist.
-His present teaching responsibilities are to the graduate school at Texas Woman’s University and NAIOMT.
-Michael is married and has three children and lives in Dallas, TX.
+Michael has has a passion for teaching and has instructed over the United States to physical therapist, occupational therapist and primary care physicians.
+Michael is board certified by the American Board of Physical Therapy Specialties and has completed a fellowship in orthopedic manual/manipulative physical therapy thru the North American Institute of Orthopedic Manual Therapy (NAIOMT).
+He is a member of the North American Spine Society.
+He is a guest lecturer at Texas Woman’s University and is and instructor and examiner for NAIOMT.
+Michael is presently employed as senior physical therapist and education coordinator with by Baylor Scott & White Outpatient Services.
+He is married and has three children and lives in Dallas, TX.

 PT, MS, OCS, COMT, FAAOMPT